angelkoskia/TheShadowCastleBlog/PythonBot/COMPLETE_CODEBASE.md

 ## 🔧 Configuration
 Game balance and content can be modified through JSON files in the `data/` directory without code changes.

+## ✅ Feature Status
+All features listed above are fully implemented and working as of 2025-06-11, including:
+- Modern UI for all commands
+- Party, co-op, and guild systems
+- Gate, dungeon, and combat mechanics
+- PvP and leaderboard
+- Shadow army (restricted)
+- Data persistence and web dashboard

+For any issues, consult the FEATURES_DOCUMENTATION.txt or the respective cog/module.